The first time I saw the Chicco Echo umbrella stroller I was at the park with my daughter Sophia and one of the moms had her son in it.

 Overall width: 18.5″

-This stroller is available in 6 colors: turquoise, amber, coal, cyclamen, jade, dragonfruit.
+This stroller is available in 6 colors: turquoise, amber, coral, cyclamen, jade, and dragonfruit.
 It comes with a combination of a black and color frame.
 Love the Turquoise color!

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Chicco Echo in one of the six beautiful colors for around $99 on Amazon (free shipping/free return and no sales tax).
+You can get Chicco Echo in one of the six beautiful colors for around $99 on.
 It comes with a cup holder and a boot cover.